 Background and availibility

 This lens is relatively hard to track down and comes in two distinct forms: the standard SP 180mm and the Anniversary edition – which was limited to just 3,000 lenses.
 The anniversary lens tends to attract a premium over the non-anniversary, but optically they are indentical.
-Expect to see a dozen or so on sale on Ebay throughout the year in varying condition, selling for between £200-350 depending on accessories and condition.
+Expect to see a them crop up occasionally on Ebay, but don’t expect many as an auction.
+More often than not they are listed with very high Buy-It-Now only prices.
 Try to ensure it has the original lens hood as I have never seen one for sale separately.
 This lens has an absolutely stellar reputation whether it is used on film or digital.
-It is widely regarded as one of the finest lenses at or around this focal length and is reknown for being a beautiful lens to handle.
+It is widely regarded as one of the finest lenses at or around this focal length and is renown for being a beautiful lens to handle.
 It is also, given its pedigree, remarkable value.
 Camera Weekly tested the lens upon release and claimed it could ‘comfortably outperform just about every film on the market’ and the price of the lens when reviewed was £500 ($1082) – a lot of money in 1988.

 Performance and handling